My first novel, The Vigilante Poets of Selwyn Academy, is out now from Knopf!

 But the forces behind For Art’s Sake are craftier than they seem.
 The web of betrayal stretches farther than Ethan could have ever imagined.
 It’s up to him, his friends, and maybe even Baconnaise to save Selwyn.

-Has anyone said anything nice about it, or was this just a pity move on Knopf’s part?
+So is this book any good, or was this just a pity move on Knopf’s part?

 Those are not necessarily mutually exclusive options.
 But since you asked, I am happy to provide some details.